 Video: Symphony in the Stars fireworks at Star Wars Weekends 2014

 The show is classy, perhaps a bit too much.
 It has lost its sense of humor in favor of playing the “Star Wars” game absolutely straight.
 Though it does capture some of the excitement of the films by having bounty hunters and Stormtroopers fire their weapons across the stage with explosive results, it’s lacking the punch necessary to really wow the crowd.
-A finale battle between the Jedi and Sith would have pulled that off.
+A final battle between the Jedi and Sith would have pulled that off.

 But it should quiet those who complained Disney is destroying the “Star Wars” universe with its annual dance-off.
-Those who enjoyed Hyperspace Hoopla, however, will likely find the new show to have a lot of visual impact, but come off as a bit too dry.
+Those who enjoyed Hyperspace Hoopla, however, will likely find the new show to have a lot of visual impacts but come off as a bit too dry.

 Disney hasn’t completely lost its sense of humor – or sense of rhythm – when it comes to “Star Wars.”
 This year’s moment most closely resembling the former dance-offs takes place within the Stormtroopers’ skit that precedes the Saga of the Stars talk show.
 After debating over which Stormtrooper is the most bumbling, the group decides to share what Earth songs are on their playlists while they’re in town for Star Wars Weekends.
 “What Does the Fox Say,” “Everything Is Awesome,” “Wrecking Ball,” and (of course) “Let It Go” are all included with a bit of singing and dancing.